chisel/argumental/README.md

 ![Argumental](./images/display.png)

-Argumental is a framework for building CLI applications using Node.js, which enables fast development by providing an easy-to-use API with a middleware stack system and useful built-in features.
+Argumental is a framework for building CLI applications using Node.js.
+It which enables fast development by providing an easy-to-use API with a middleware stack system and useful built-in features.

-With Argumental, you can:
+With Argumental you can:

   - Develop CLI apps faster by reusing code through a middleware stack system
   - Apply input validation and sanitization with ease